-REGISTRATION RIGHTS AGREEMENT WITH CINVEN AND DR. TROENDLE
+REGISTRATION RIGHTS AGREEMENT WITH CINVEN AND MR. TROENDLE

-In connection with our IPO, we entered into a Registration Rights Agreement with Cinven and Dr. Troendle.
-Pursuant to this Registration Rights Agreement, on September 1, 2017 we filed a registration statement on Form S-3 with the U.S. Securities and Exchange Commission ("SEC") covering \$75 million in securities for a primary offering by us and an aggregate of 31,366,923 shares of common stock for a secondary offering by investment funds affiliated with Cinven Capital Management (V) General Partners Limited, Medpace Investors, LLC and Dr. August J. Troendle.
-The SEC declared the registration statement effective on October 23, 2017.
+In connection with our IPO, we entered into a Registration Rights Agreement with Cinven and Mr. Troendle.
+Pursuant to this Registration Rights Agreement, on September 1, 2017 we filed a registration statement on Form S-3 with the U.S. Securities and Exchange Commission ("SEC") covering \$75 million in securities for a primary offering by us and an aggregate of 31,366,923 shares of common stock for a secondary offering by investment funds affiliated with Cinven Capital Management (V) General Partners Limited, Medpace Investors, LLC and August J. Troendle.